Fife businessman jailed for sharing 5,500 child abuse images

 “Someone who shares images doesn’t just make a market for these images, but perpetuates it.

 “I will make the assumption you were part of a very unhealthy online community.

 “I will also assume you were not sharing the images commercially.

 “You shared these images and it perpetuated the market.
 I do not see any alternative to a custodial sentence.”

 Middlefell-Williams, 66, of Cupar Muir, Cupar, pled guilty to downloading indecent images of children between March 8 2016 and September 24 2017.

 He further admitted possessing extreme pornography and distributing indecent images of children.

-Fiscal depute Sue Ruta told Dundee Sheriff Court that when he was interviewed by police, he admitted looking at an app on his phone and found pictures of young girls in “provocative” poses.
+Fiscal depute Sue Ruta said when he was interviewed by police he admitted looking at an app on his phone and found pictures of young girls in “provocative” poses.